smart-on-fhir/cumulus-etl/docs/studies/covid-symptom.md

 Each can be run separately, and may require different preparation.
 Read more below about the main approaches (cTAKES and ChatGPT).

+{: .note }
+This study started with an investigation of COVID-19 symptoms, so the ETL study identifier is `covid_symptom`.

 ## cTAKES Preparation